-IMAP is primarily a protocol which is used to read messages from your Google Gmail in other mail clients such as Outlook, Apple Mail etc. Using the IMAP protocol, you can use your account on multiple devices such that they are synced real-time as well.
+IMAP is primarily a protocol that is used to read messages from your Google Gmail in other mail clients such as Outlook, Apple Mail, etc. Using the IMAP protocol, you can use your account on multiple devices such that they are synced in real-time as well.

 What causes IMAP.Gmail.com not to Respond?